Ravenglass and Eskdale Railway locomotives: No. 11 Bonnie Dundee

 It was withdrawn from traffic in 2005 awaiting an overhaul, and visited the Windmill Farm Railway in 2007–10 on static display.
 The engine was moved to the workshop at Old Hall Farm, Bouth, where it underwent restoration to working order.

-Bonnie Dundee returned to steam in December 2020.
-She is currently on loan to the Cleethorpes Coast Light Railway, where she entered service in May 2021.
-The engine is painted in the Bronze Green livery of the North British Railway.
+Bonnie Dundee returned to steam in December 2020 and entered service on the Cleethorpes Coast Light Railway in May 2021.
+It remained there on long term loan until August 2025 when ownership of the locomotive was transferred to the CCLR permanently.
+It is painted in the Bronze Green livery of the North British Railway.

 No. 12 Whillan Beck

 Built in 1929 at Krauss, Munich, works No. 8457, formerly named Pinta, is a 4-6-2 locomotive built to work at the Ibero-American Exposition of 1929.
 After operating there throughout the exposition, it was then used occasionally until 1932 before being placed in storage until the 1960s, when it was purchased along with its sister locomotives to run on a park railway in Madrid, though it is unknown if No. 8457 ever ran there.
 In the 2000s it was then purchased by a group intending to start up a railway in Barcelona, but this project never materialised and the locomotive remained in storage.

 In 2015, the locomotive was purchased by the R&ERPS as part of the 'Train From Spain' Appeal and arrived in Cumbria in February 2016, with the chassis moving to Ravenglass later that month.
 The locomotive made its first moves under its own steam in November 2016, but required a new tender before it was able to enter service in March 2018.
 It was previously in crimson lake livery, though it has now been repainted in Caledonian Railway blue, as voted for by members of the R&ERPS.
+The members also voted to rename the locomotive Whillan Beck, after the river that passes under the line just short of the Dalegarth terminus.

 Synolda

-Sister locomotive to Sans Pareil, built in 1912 by Bassett-Lowke of Northampton.
+Sister locomotive to Sans Pareil, built in 1912 by Bassett-Lowke of Northampton for the Sand Hutton Miniature Railway.
 It arrived at the R&ER in 1978 and was restored to running condition in two years by apprentices from British Nuclear Fuels at the nearby Sellafield plant.
 It currently resides in Ravenglass museum, although the locomotive is in operational condition and appears in steam at special events.
 The livery is NGR Royal Blue.

 The Flower of the Forest

-An 0-4-0 vertical boilered tank engine, built for Ian Fraser of Arbroath in 1987.
+An 0-2-2 vertical boilered tank engine, built for Ian Fraser of Arbroath in 1987.
 After Fraser's death in 1992, the engine returned to Ravenglass and operated during gala and "Thomas" events in the 1990s.
-It is now stored unserviceable in the Ravenglass museum compound.
+During this time it was often housed in the shed at Irton Road station.
 The livery is that of the North Eastern Railway.
-She is now on semi-permanent loan to the Cleethorpes Coast Light Railway.
-She is not planned to be restored.
+It moved to the Cleethorpes Coast Light Railway on long term loan in 2016, remaining there until August 2025 when ownership was transferred to the CCLR permanently.